 But what does this mean in real life?
 Let’s see.

 Remember the last time you discovered something new and innovative.
 Most likely, a friend or colleague introduced it to you.
 We would say you had an internal influence (to the network) acting on you.
 And, this was probably through word of mouth, or perhaps you saw the innovation in use.

 You are, according to the early literature, an imitator.
-Or, put a nicer way – by later researchers – you need to experience the innovation to be comfortable with it.
+Or as later researchers put it in a nicer way: you need to experience the innovation to be comfortable with it.
 And psychologists would say you need to have social proof.